 public static IQueryable<T> AsyncCallback<T>(this IQueryable<T> queryType, Action<IEnumerable<T>> callback)

-(queryType.Provider as TwitterQueryProvider)
+{ (queryType.Provider as TwitterQueryProvider).Context

 .TwitterExecutor